zoeluter/FoodFactsBarcodeScanner/README.md

-# FoodFactsBarcodeScanner
+# Welcome to Thought for Food!

-FoodFactsBarcodeScanner is a Python-based command-line tool that uses the Open Food Facts API to fetch and display food product information.
-The user provides a product barcode, and the application returns the product's name, ingredients, and nutritional information.
+Thought for Food is a Python-based tool that uses the Open Food Facts API to fetch and display food product information.
+The user provides a product barcode, and the application returns the product's name, ingredients, and nutritional information. #readmepart 1

 ## Getting Started